How Mature Are Metal 3D Printing Technologies?

 The majority of these solutions share similar characteristics: they are modular, configurable and offer a high level of automation in a bid to maximise efficiency and reduce the amount of manual labour required.

-At the same time, the material choice for SLM has been continuously expanding.
+At the same time, the material choice for PBF has been continuously expanding.
 For example, EOS introduced four new metal powders for its metal 3D printers last month.
 Among them are Stainless Steel CX, Aluminum AlF357, Titanium Ti64 Grade 5 and Titanium Ti64 Grade 23.

 One example supporting this trend comes from California-based metal 3D printer manufacturer, VELO3D.

-In developing its SLM technology, called Intelligent Fusion, the company has put a key focus on software and hardware integration.
+In developing its laser PBF technology, called Intelligent Fusion, the company has put a key focus on software and hardware integration.
 The result is a tightly integrated system that can print parts with fewer supports, better surface finish and, reportedly, higher success rate.
 This, in turn, leads to greater reliability, faster production and less post-processing.